civiform/docs/docs/contributor-guide/developer-guide/internationalization-i18n.md

 Note that the admin views only contain text in CiviForm's default language, whereas applicant views must be localized.
 Whenever you add hardcoded text to a view, you need to add translations for the text in the `messages` file:

-1. Add the default string to [`messages`](https://github.com/civiform/civiform/blob/main/server/conf/i18n/messages), along with a comment providing context for how the text is used
+1. Add the default string to [`messages`](https://github.com/civiform/civiform/blob/main/server/conf/i18n/messages)
 2. Do not touch the other `messages.xx` files, such as `messages.tl`.
 Transifex will update these files automatically when translations are available.
 For now, all foreign languages will fall back to English strings.
 3. Add the key from the messages file to [MessageKey.java](https://github.com/civiform/civiform/blob/main/server/app/services/MessageKey.java)
+4. Merge your changes to `messages` and `MessageKey`.
+5. **IMPORTANT**: Go to the [Transifex project](https://app.transifex.com/civiform/) and add a [context string](https://user-images.githubusercontent.com/30369272/239957567-5ddd5c42-4194-488a-9b1e-61cb4ec33c8b.png) to your new key.
+This will appear on the dashboard within a few minutes after merging your change.
-4. Use the message in the appropriate view, by calling `messages.at(MessageKey.NEW_KEY_NAME.getKeyName())`
+6. Use the message in the appropriate view, by calling `messages.at(MessageKey.NEW_KEY_NAME.getKeyName())`

 Whether you need to wait for translations to be merged by Transifex before launching your feature depends on the context of the feature; use your best judgement or ask the team.